Arizona Complex League Brewers: History

 In the 2010 season, manager Tony Diggs led the team to win the Central Division title and a berth in the AZL's limited playoffs.
 The Brewers defeated the AZL Rangers in a single semifinal game before winning the championship game versus the AZL Reds to earn their fourth league crown.
 Diggs won the league's Manager of the Year Award.

 After this success in 2010, the Brewers returned to posting losing records each season from 2011 to 2016.
 Rafael Neda's 2017 Brewers qualified for the playoffs by winning the First Half Central Division title, but they were eliminated by the AZL Cubs in the quarterfinal match.
-No Brewers team has reached the postseason since this most recent appearance.

 In 2019, Milwaukee began fielding two Arizona League squads.
 AZL Brewers Blue and AZL Brewers Gold, named for their major league team's colors, were created to allow ample playing time for the Brewers' large number of recent high school draftees and international signings.
-Prior to the 2021 season, the Arizona League was renamed as the Arizona Complex League (ACL).
+Prior to the 2021 season, the Arizona League was renamed the Arizona Complex League (ACL).
 In 2022, Brewers Blue outfielder Jace Avina was chosen for the ACL Most Valuable Player Award.

+Milwaukee consolidated its Blue and Gold squads into a single team in 2023.
+They qualified for the playoffs that season for the first time since 2017 by winning the Central Division, 31–25.
+They defeated the ACL Rockies in a single game, 3–2, to advance to the best-of-three finals.
+The Brewers won their fifth ACL championship over the ACL Diamondbacks Red, 2–1.
+Reliever Gerson Calzadilla was chosen for the ACL Pitcher of the Year Award.